hansi18306/FYP_01/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Create a virtual environment (optional but recommended) refer to [ENV.md](ENV.md) for more details:
+3. Create a virtual environment (optional but recommended) refer to [ENV.md](ENV.md) for more details.
+4. Create a .env file in the root directory and add environment variables.
+Refer to .env.example for more details.
-4. Install the required packages using `pip install -r requirements.txt`.
+5. Install the required packages using `pip install -r requirements.txt`.
-5. Make sure all the models are in the `model` folder.
+6. Make sure all the models are in the `model` folder.
-6. Install `Tesseract-OCR` folder using the `tesseract.exe` file in the `model` folder.
+7. Install `Tesseract-OCR` folder using the `tesseract.exe` file in the `model` folder.
-7. Run the bot using `python app.py` or `fastapi dev app.py`.
+8. Run the bot using `python app.py` or `fastapi dev app.py`.
-8. Visit 127.0.0.1:8000/docs to access the web interface to check endpoints.
+9. Visit 127.0.0.1:8000/docs to access the web interface to check endpoints.

 ### Folder Structure
 ```